Team612/CodeConventions/CODING-CONVENTIONS.md

 be set to use 4 spaces for tabs.
 This prevents alignment from being distorted by different tab sizes.

 ### Curly Braces
-Curly braces should open on a new line as compared the expression that requires a new block.
+Curly braces should appear on the same line as the compared expression that requires a new block.
 For example:

-    int Foo()
+    int Foo() {
-    {
         // Function body
     }

 Rather than:

-    int Foo() {
+    int Foo()
+    {
         // Function body
     }

 Conditional statements must always use curly braces, even when they only span one line.

+### Enumerations
+Enums should be all on the same line, unless they are significantly long, then each element can appear on its own line.
+For example:
+    enum MyEnum { FOO, BAR, BAZ };

+or
+    enum MyLongEnum { FOO,
+                      BAR,
+                      BAZ,
+                      BOO,
+                      CAR,
+                      LOP };

 ### Boolean Expressions
 Boolean expressions spanning more than one line should have the joining operator